begmuhommet/low-ops-docs/docs/getting-started/advanced-configuration.md

 ### Ingress Parameters

 When `foundation_type` is set to `aws`, the ELB (Elastic Load Balancer) is managed through the Ingress Controller platform component.
-To configure the load balancer to use static IP adresses (typically, you need 2 for a production environment in 2 different subnets/azs, which could be usefull for DNS configuration) update the `lowops.config.ingress.aws_elb_eipalloc` helm values variable as a comma-separated string of AWS EIP allocations IDs.
+To configure the load balancer to use static IP addresses (typically, you need 2 for a production environment in 2 different subnets/azs, which could be useful for DNS configuration), update the `lowops.config.ingress.aws_elb_eipalloc` helm values variable as a comma-separated string of AWS EIP allocation IDs.

 | Name     | Description | Default Value |
 | -------- | -------     | ------- |